 Y’all know I’m a huge fan of quick and easy meals.
 I mean, with everything else going on, it’s hard to make time to cook a complicated meal – especially on a busy weeknight.
 So, I love recipes that call for only a few ingredients.
 Having it ready in less than 30 minutes is a plus, too!

-When it comes to the taco seasoning, just pick your favorite.
-Or use homemade if that’s your jam.
+Taco Seasoning – When it comes to the packet of taco seasoning, just pick your favorite, or go the homemade taco seasoning route if thatโs your jam.

-Top this skillet meal with a handful of Mexican shredded cheese and garnish it with your favorite taco toppings, if you wish.
-It’s great just by itself, but adding some sour cream, sliced avocado, extra salsa, or even some chopped cilantro will take it up a notch!
+Optional Toppings – This pasta is great just by itself, but adding some extra cheese, sour cream, sliced avocado, extra salsa, or even some chopped cilantro will take it up a notch!
+You could even add a dollop of guacamole to the top.
+Yum!

 Recipe Card